-2 2012
+2 014 , 2013

-Amortizing intangibles \$ 1,076 \$ 1,061
+Amortizing intangibles \$ 233 \$ 1,076

-Accumulated amortization (590) (553)
+Accumulated amortization (50) (590)

-486 508
+183 486

-Non-amortizing intangibles 65,288 54,140
+Non-amortizing intangibles 50,565 65,288

-\$ 65,774 \$ 54,648
+\$ 50,748 \$ 65,774

-All amortizing intangibles have been assigned an estimated finite useful life and such intangibles are amortized on a straight-line basis over the number of years that approximate their respective useful lives ranging from one to 25 years (weighted-average life of 20 years).
-Total amortization expense recorded was \$0.05 million for each of the years ended December 31, 2013, 2012 and 2011, respectively.
-As of December 31, 2013, future estimated amortization expense related to amortizing intangibles through the year ending December 31, 2018 is approximately \$0.05 million per year.
+All amortizing intangibles have been assigned an estimated finite useful life and such intangibles are amortized on a straight-line basis over the number of years that approximate their respective useful lives ranging from one to 25 years (weighted-average life of 17 years).
+Total amortization expense recorded was \$0.4 million, \$0.05 million and \$0.05 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+As of December 31, 2014, future estimated amortization expense related to amortizing intangibles through the year ending December 31, 2019 is approximately \$0.01 million per year.
+At December 31, 2014, \$18.0 million of non-amortizing intangibles and \$0.1 million of amortizing intangibles (net of accumulated amortization) are subject to divestiture under the TCCC Transaction and are included in intangibles held-for-sale in the accompanying consolidated balance sheet at December 31, 2014.

-7. DISTRIBUTION AGREEMENTS
+8. DISTRIBUTION AGREEMENTS

-Pursuant to new and/or amended distribution agreements entered into with certain distributors, amounts of \$9.7 million from such distributors, relating to the costs associated with terminating agreements with the Company's prior distributors, were recorded for the year ended December 31, 2013.
-Such amounts have been accounted for as deferred revenue in the accompanying condensed consolidated balance sheets and are recognized as revenue ratably over the anticipated life of the respective distribution agreement, generally 20 years.
-Revenue recognized was \$8.4 million, \$8.2 million and \$9.3 million for years ended December 31, 2013, 2012 and 2011, respectively.
+Amounts received pursuant to new and/or amended distribution agreements entered into with certain distributors, relating to the costs associated with terminating agreements with the Company's prior distributors, have been accounted for as deferred revenue in the accompanying consolidated balance sheets and are recognized as revenue ratably over the anticipated life of the respective distribution agreement, generally 20 years.
+Revenue recognized was \$7.8 million, \$8.4 million and \$8.2 million for years ended December 31, 2014, 2013 and 2012, respectively.